-Ever since a really young age – I have no idea why!
-I have been obsessed with the Victorians.
+Ever since a really young age, I have been obsessed with the Victorian industrial landscape.
 Tall smoking chimneys, workhouses, cobbled streets, poverty and crime, all captivated my imagination.
-When I started on the path to becoming an academic, I decided to focus my research on the social history of Britain from 1800-1950, paying particular attention to how people lived and died in the industrial city.
+My ‘in’ into history came from a desire to learn more about my family history.
+I wanted to know more about how my ancestors lived and died.
+Therefore, when it came to studying history, I decided to focus my attention on the social history of Britain, 1800-1950, paying particular attention to how people lived and died in the industrial city.
 My PhD thesis investigates Victorian attitudes towards death and burials – I promise I am great at dinner parties!
-In 2020, my research project ‘Finding the Peterloo Eleven’, was shortlisted for a prestigious Times (THE) Award.
+In 2020, my research project, ‘Finding the Peterloo Eleven’, was shortlisted for a prestigious Times (THE) Award.

-I am a Lecturer of Public History at Manchester Metropolitan University and is the Unit Leader of the Radical Manchester course.
+I am a Lecturer of Public History at the University of Birmingham.
 I am a passionate about teaching and in 2019 I was fortunate to be shortlisted for MMU’s Teacher of the Year.

 Conferences / Symposiums (most recent)